KankakeeCommunityCollege/athletics/_contacts/jennifer-ostrowski.md

 email:
 ---

-Jennifer (JO) Ostrowski is entering her first year as co-head coach for volleyball at KCC.
+Jennifer Ostrowski (JO) is entering her first year as an assistant volleyball coach at Kankakee Community College.
 She comes with experience from playing college volleyball.
-She played as a middle at KCC and Peru State College in Nebraska.&nbsp;
+She played as a middle at KCC and Peru State College in Nebraska.

-JO is a full time kindergarten teacher at Chebanse Elementary School and absolutely loves it\!
-She can’t wait to bring her love for the game to the KCC team this year\!&nbsp;

-JO lives in Gilman, with her boyfriend.
-They have three awesome dogs that keep them busy.&nbsp;
+Jo is a full time kindergarten teacher at Chebanse Elementary School and absolutely loves it\!
+She can’t wait to bring her love for the game to the KKC team this year.<br>Jo lives in Gilman, IL with her boyfriend and their three dogs.
+Their awesome dogs keep them busy.